Muhammad-Usman-DS/Student-Performance-ETL-Analytics/README.md

 The objectives of this project are to:
 - Load and manage relational data in a SQL database
 - Perform data quality inspection and exception reporting
-- Transform normalized relational data into an analytics-ready dataset
+- Transform normalized relational data into an analytics ready dataset
 - Extract descriptive insights through exploratory analysis
 - Build a predictive model to estimate future student performance based on historical effort

 Here is the ER-Diagram for the Relational Database System in place:
 <img width="640" height="421" alt="Screenshot 2026-01-22 at 10 15 52 AM" src="https://github.com/user-attachments/assets/be6719ea-c4a7-4618-99a0-2bb05ef93aa8" />

-The ER-Diagram and the system in place have been designed with the purpose of recording the journey of students, right from his/her admission until the last of her/his degree.
+The ER Diagram and the system in place have been designed with the purpose of recording the journey of students, right from his/her admission until the last of her/his degree.
 The data associated to the system contains information about an imaginary educational institution.
 It contains data about: